IMG_2903

 Objectives

 The permanent cosmetics program is designed to teach the safest, most effective permanent makeup application techniques as well as a foundation of business practices and marketing.
 A career in permanent makeup can be your path to being your own boss, working a flexible schedule and getting paid what you are worth.
 The Esthetic Institute provides Permanent Makeup Training that will help you get started in this rapidly growing, lucrative field.
 Attractive to many students are the opportunities and financial rewards of a career in Permanent Cosmetic Make-up.
-Technicians working in conjunction or cooperation with either a physician’s office or a variety of salons, find that the potential for growth is great.
+Technicians, working in conjunction or cooperation with either a physician’s office or a variety of salons, find that the potential for growth is great.

-This program is accredited by NACCAS but it is not available for Title IV financial aid due to number of hours.
+This program is accredited by NACCAS, but it is not available for Title IV financial aid due to number of hours.

 Program Overview